Optical Seismology and the

 • Near Surface Geophysics

+Near-surface geophysics plays a critical role in understanding the dynamic processes occurring within the uppermost layers of the Earth, where interactions between the solid Earth, hydrosphere, cryosphere and atmosphere directly impact natural hazards, water resources, ecosystems and infrastructure.
 This session highlights recent advances in near-surface imaging and monitoring enabled by fiber-optic technologies, as well as complementary seismic and geophysical approaches.
-We welcome observational, experimental, and methodological contributions that leverage ambient noise, active sources, anthropogenic signals, and natural transients to characterize shallow subsurface structure and dynamics.
+We welcome observational, experimental and methodological contributions that leverage ambient noise, active sources, anthropogenic signals and natural transients to characterize shallow subsurface structure and dynamics.

 • Solid Earth Geophysics

-Fiber-optic cable sensing is emerging as a transformative observational approach for capturing Solid Earth processes across the broad spatial and temporal scales that characterize tectonic, fault, and volcanic systems.
+Fiber-optic cable sensing is emerging as a transformative observational approach for capturing Solid Earth processes across the broad spatial and temporal scales that characterize tectonic, faul, and volcanic systems.
 By instrumenting dedicated fiber and existing telecommunication networks with distributed acoustic, temperature, and strain sensing, researchers can detect and quantify earthquake shaking, crustal deformation, magmatic intrusion, and volcanic unrest over distances spanning tens to hundreds of kilometers.
 These capabilities are closing longstanding observational gaps and enabling new insights into the multi-scale dynamics of tectonic and magmatic processes.
 This session highlights innovative applications of fiber sensing technology that are expanding detection thresholds, improving physical interpretation, and ushering in a new era of high-resolution, large-aperture observations of the Solid Earth.

 • Technological Innovation

 Recent advances in photonics and optical metrology are rapidly expanding the capabilities of seismic measurements, enabling dense spatial sampling, long-term and low-cost monitoring.
 By bringing together researchers from photonics and instrumentation together with seismology, this session aims to highlight innovative optical sensing technologies and discuss their potential impact on earthquake science, geohazards, engineering, and environmental monitoring.
+This session welcomes contributions on a broad range of technological innovations in sensing, including, but not limited to, optical system architectures, novel demodulation algorithms, DAS systems, polarization-based fiber sensing and advanced light sources such as frequency-comb-based systems.
+Both field and laboratory demonstrations are welcome.

 • Water (Liquid or Frozen)